Tecatech/job-interview-preparation/Application Security/Application Security Engineer/README.md

 #### 10. Server-Side Request Forgery (SSRF)

 The results for this category reveal an above-average testing coverage, reasonably low incidence rate, and above-average Impact and Exploit ratings.
 SSRF develops when server-side queries are conducted without verifying the URL given by the user.
-This allows an attacker to induce an application to transmit a forged request to an undesired location, even if it is protected by virtual private networks (VPN), firewalls, or network access control list (ACL).
+This allows an attacker to induce an application to transmit a forged request to an undesired location, even if it is protected by Virtual Private Networks (VPN), firewalls, or network Access Control Lists (ACL).

 Fetching a URL has become a typical occurrence as new online applications give end-users convenient functionalities.
 Consequently, SSRF prevalence is increasing.
 In addition, intensity of SSRF is growing due to cloud services and design complexity.
 With that in mind, one can avoid such attacks by employing the following prevention techniques:

 * To limit effects of SSRF, one should separate remote resource access functions into distinct networks.
 * Install «deny by default» firewall settings or network access control rules for blocking all web traffic except for required internal traffic.
-* To protect against attacks like DNS remapping and «time of check, time of usage», in (TOCTOU) situations, it is good to be conscious of URL accuracy.
+* To protect against attacks like DNS remapping and «time of check, time of usage», in TOCTOU situations, it is good to be conscious of URL accuracy.